CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Prediction on censored subjects
 ===================================

 A common use case is to predict the event time of censored subjects.
 This is easy to do, but we first have to calculate an important conditional probability.
 Let :math:`T` be the (random) event time for some subject, and :math:`S(t)≔P(T > t)` be their survival function.
-We are interested to answer the following: *What is a subject's new survival function given I know the subject has lived past time s?* Mathematically:
+We are interested in answering the following: *What is a subject's new survival function given I know the subject has lived past time :math:`s`?* Mathematically:

 .. math::